Searching the catalogues

 Online versions of our catalogues of health-related collections are growing all the time.
 Users wishing to search online for hospitals and health-related archives may find the following information and advice useful.

-The following is a list of special collections which include material relating to health and hospitals, with the codes that can be used to browse the collection in UNLOC.
+The following is a list of special collections which include material relating to health and hospitals, with the codes that can be used in an advanced search for 'collection' in NUsearch.
 In each case, there is a link to the catalogue entry on Manuscripts and Special Collections' online catalogue, which gives more details about the scope of the collection, and guidance on how to browse and search for items in the particular collection:

 Collection Level Descriptions

 The Manuscripts Online Catalogue contains overall descriptions of each health-related manuscript collection.
-They can be accessed directly from the opening search screen of the Manuscripts Online Catalogue by clicking on the drop-down menu at the bottom left of the screen which reads 'Browse collection-level records'.
-Select 'Health records' and then click 'Go'.
+They can be accessed directly by clicking the arrow next to 'Discover the Collections' and choosing 'Browse by subject/type'.
+Select 'Health records'.
 This will retrieve a full list of all the collections in question.
 Alternatively, they can be browsed from the links in the Collections at Nottingham University Library page in this resource.

 Item level catalogues